UMatterr/nlp_server/haeun_textgen/README.md

-###Using the current generation pipeline is not sufficient.
+Using the current generation pipeline is not sufficient.
 Therefore, I have concluded that I should try the following approaches:

-1) Generating text using ChatGPT and LangChain,
+1) Fine-tuning an existing model,

-2) Fine-tuning an existing model, and
+2) Generating text using ChatGPT and LangChain, and

 3) Exploring other approaches